ACAPP-dev/familytree/README.md

 ### Features
 <ul>
-    <li>Create unique username and password</li>
+    <li>Create unique username and password.</li>
-    <li>Secure access to your families and familymembers</li>
+    <li>Secure access to your families and familymembers.</li>
-    <li>Create unlimited families and easily switch between families as needed</li>
+    <li>Create unlimited families and easily switch between families as needed.</li>
-    <li>Create unlimited familymembers</li>
+    <li>Create unlimited familymembers.</li>
-    <li>View family tree for any familymember</li>
+    <li>View family tree for any familymember.</li>
 </ul>

-Please see the following link to see an overview of the program on YouTube: NEED
+Please see the following link to see an overview of the webapp on YouTube: https://youtu.be/QYip6aQGmZc

 My blog also talks about this project here: NEED

 ## Installation

-Download the code for this project using:
+Download the code for this webapp using:

     $ git clone https://github.com/ACAPP-dev/familytree.git